Aliases for ASAH1 Gene

 GeneCards Summary for ASAH1 Gene

 ASAH1 (N-Acylsphingosine Amidohydrolase 1) is a Protein Coding gene.
 Diseases associated with ASAH1 include Spinal Muscular Atrophy With Progressive Myoclonic Epilepsy and Farber Lipogranulomatosis.
-Among its related pathways are S-1P Stimulated Signaling and Sphingolipid metabolism.
+Among its related pathways are Metabolism and Immune System.
 GO annotations related to this gene include ceramidase activity.
 An important paralog of this gene is NAAA.